-- All applicants must complete the application form included in the General Studies Degree Program bulletin or available from any General Studies Degree Program office or online at www.cln.iupui.edu. - 2.
+- All applicants must complete the application form included in the General Studies Degree Program Bulletin or available from any General Studies Degree Program office or online at www.cln.iupui.edu (select General Studies). - 2.
 Citizens of other countries, including those in the United States on immigrant visas, must submit TOEFL scores and a 300- to 500-word handwritten essay.
 The essay is to be written on a topic of the student's choice and may include autobiographical information.
-Students who intend to pursue a general studies degree on an Indiana University campus must also submit the international application for admission. - Applicants who have not previously attended a college/university as a degree student must submit official copies of their high school transcripts or evidence of having earned a GED high school equivalency diploma. - 4.
+Students who intend to pursue a general studies degree on an Indiana University campus must also submit the international application for admission. - 3.
+Applicants who have not previously attended a college/university as a degree student must submit official copies of their high school transcripts or evidence of having earned a GED high school equivalency diploma. - 4.
 Applicants who have previously attended a college/university must request that the college(s) or university(ies) attended forward official transcripts to the Indiana University office to which the application form is being sent. - 5.
-Applicants who are veterans should submit a copy of the DD214 form. - Applicants presently on active duty should request an official copy of their DD295 form from their education officer. - Applicants who have completed educational programs/courses in noncollegiate organizations must request that official records of program/course completion be sent directly from the awarding organization. - 8.
-Applicants who have taken the College-Level Examination Program (CLEP), the Defense Activity for Non-Traditional Support (DANTES) exams, or the ACT-PEP Regents (Excelsior) College exams should request that official transcripts of their exam scores be sent directly from the testing agency. - Applicants who have been placed on academic probation, dismissed, or denied readmission to a previously attended school must provide a letter explaining the circumstances and the reasons they believe they will now be successful. - Applicants should submit application materials to the General Studies Degree program office, Union Building, room 244, 620 Union Drive, Indianapolis, Indiana 46202-5171. - 11.
-At-a-distance (non-campus-based) students should submit application materials to the university-wide office, Owen Hall, room 101, 790 Kirkwood Avenue, Bloomington, Indiana 47405-7101.
+Applicants who are veterans should submit a copy of the DD214 form. - 6.
+Applicants presently on active duty should request an official copy of their AARTS, SMARTS, or Community College of the Air Force transcripts from their education officer. - 7.
+Applicants who have completed educational programs/courses in noncollegiate organizations must request that official records of program/course completion be sent directly from the awarding organization. - 8.
+Applicants who have taken the College-Level Examination Program (CLEP), the Defense Activity for Non-Traditional Support (DANTES) exams, or the ACT-PEP Regents (Excelsior) College exams should request that official transcripts of their exam scores be sent directly from the testing agency. - 9.
+Applicants who have been placed on academic probation, dismissed, or denied readmission to a previously attended school must provide a letter explaining the circumstances and the reasons they believe they will now be successful. - Applicants should submit application materials to the General Studies Degree Program Office, Union Building 244, 620 Union Drive, Indianapolis, IN 46202-5171.
+Office telephone: (317) 278-7600. - At-a-distance (non-campus-based) students should submit application materials to the university-wide office, Owen Hall 101, 790 Kirkwood Avenue, Bloomington, IN 47405-7101.